ShawLovesGames/DevJourney/Python-Lessons/Basics/03_Notes/Page_01.md

 - Python does not have a character data type and a single character is a string of length of 1
 - Strings are immutable and every function used to manipulate a string returns a new string and does not effect the existing string
 - Strings are indexed and with indexes we can slice strings.
 The first character has index 0

+### **Lists**
+- Lists are used to store multiple items in a single variable.
+It is created using square brackets
+- Lists are ordered, therefore they have a defined order and the order will not change
+- List items are mutable.
+The items in the list can be changed, added or removed even after it has been created
+- Lists can store multiple data types.
+A string, an integer, a boolean value or a decimal number can all be stored in one list
+- Lists are indexed and the first item will have index 0